auditledger/auditledger/docs/getting-started/concepts.md

 # Core Concepts

-Understanding the fundamental concepts behind Audit Ledger will help you use it effectively for SOC 2, HIPAA, and PCI DSS compliance.
+Understanding the fundamental concepts behind Audit Ledger will help you use it effectively for SOC 2, HIPAA, PCI DSS, and GDPR compliance.

 ---